Gotcha feature

 Most of us are familiar with research that says some regional accents are trusted more than others.
 This is an issue debated in the world of marketing.
 The paragraph below comes from the website of an outsourcing consultancy About Match.

 In recent years the number of businesses adopting regional accents for their adverts and contact centre services has witnessed a sharp increase.
-A PH Media Group survey uncovered a recent 27% rise in UK companies using accents in on-hold (telephone) marketing.
+A PH Media Group uncovered a recent 27% rise in UK companies using accents in on-hold (telephone) marketing.
 Of the total, 37% said they deliberately adopted a particular accent to reinforce their brand’s identity.
 The survey explored associations people have with certain accents, uncovering that Scottish is perceived as trustworthy and reassuring, while Manchester is seen as industrious and creative.

 Yorkshire is an accent perceived as wise and honest – a good reason for Broadband supplier Plusnet to feature a Yorkshireman in their TV campaign.
 Also, the accent is a nod to the brand’s Yorkshire routes, helping to reinforce its identity.